 - 2C shows both majors, at least 5-4.

-- 2D shows a single suited major hand with a good quality 6+ card suit.
+- 2D shows a single suited major hand with a good quality 6+ card suit or, perhaps, a solid 5 card suit.

 - Double is for penalties - most 16+ hands should double (particularly over a weak NT)

-- 3 level bids are natural, strong and very rare.
+- 3 level bids are natural and very strong.

 - Over the 2C overcall, advancer* bids his longest major or 2D with majors of equal length.
 The auction now proceeds naturally.